-Summary: The low-GI diet has a number of drawbacks.
-The GI can be difficult to calculate, it does not always reflect the healthiness of a food and it doesn’t take into account the number of carbs consumed.
+The low GI diet has its drawbacks.
+The GI can be difficult to calculate, it doesn’t always reflect the healthiness of a food, and it doesn’t take into account the number of carbs consumed.

-It has a number of potential health benefits, including reducing blood sugar levels, aiding weight loss and lowering your risks of heart disease and type 2 diabetes.
+It has a number of potential health benefits, including reducing blood sugar levels, aiding weight loss, and lowering your risk of heart disease and type 2 diabetes.

-At the end of the day, it is important to consume a healthy, balanced diet based on a variety of whole and unprocessed foods, regardless of their GI.
+At the end of the day, it’s important to consume a healthy, balanced diet based on a variety of whole and unprocessed foods, regardless of their GI.